jimratliff/GenoMac-system/README.md

 [^multiple_users]: The envisioned case is: there is a set of users and each Mac has all (or almost all) of those users.
 In other words, this is a scenario of a set of users residing on each of several Macs.

 Both GenoMac-system and GenoMac-user are intended to be cloned locally, to provide access to the necessary scripts and other resources.
 (GenoMac-system is cloned only by the designated configuring user, USER_CONFIGURER, for that Mac.
-GenoMac-system is cloned separately by *each user*.)
+GenoMac-user is cloned separately by *each user*.)

 # GenoMac-system
 - [Quick-reference cheat sheet for occasional maintenance](#quick-reference-cheat-sheet-for-occasional-maintenance)